Community calendar: festivals, fairs and more

 Houseplant repotting

-SAT Drop houseplants off for fresh soil and care to get them off to a good start in the new year, 9 a.m.-6 p.m.
-Saturdays-Sundays in January, West Seattle Nursery, 5275 California Ave.
+SAT-SUN Drop houseplants off for fresh soil and a bit of TLC to get them off to a good start in the new year, weekends in January, West Seattle Nursery, 5275 California Ave.
 S.W., Seattle; free (206-935-9276 or westseattlenursery.com).

 Hobbies